d2l-ai/d2l-en/chapter_builders-guide/lazy-init.md

 :end_tab:

 :begin_tab:`jax`
-Parameter Initialization in Flax is always done manually and handled by the user.
+Parameter initialization in Flax is always done manually and handled by the user.
 The following method sets a PRNG Key and passes in a dummy input to initialize the model parameters and return the parameters.
 We have been using it under the hood in the previous sections as well.